Racopokemon/ImageSort/README.md

   * Advanced undo?
     * Keep a history not only of deletion steps, but also for every image changing its category!
 (Also store, which filter was applied?)
     * Also allow redo steps
+* Ctrl+left/right to first and last picture?
+And with shift skipping 10 ones?
 * ~~Youtube-like quick-jump with the number keys 0-9 (0 for the first, 5 kinda center, ...)~~
 * Ctrl delete for 'instant delete' which instantly moves it to system trash?
 * ~~Alt+Enter / F11 toggle fullscreen~~